 Generally, you should start at a low dose (10-25mg) and increase by 10mg every 7-10 days.

-Is 10mg amitriptyline enough for nerve pain?
+Is 10mg of amitriptyline enough for nerve pain?

 Ten mg is a low dose.
 Generally, we advise a 20-50mg dose for nerve pain, although the dose also depends on side effects.
 Some people can only tolerate a 10mg dose.